nsmith105/CS445_HW5_KMeansClustering/README.md

 #K-Means Clustering
 ---
-This is an implemntation of the K-means clustering algorithm - I had the hardest time with this one.
+This is an implemntation of the K-means clustering algorithm in Python on the Optdigit dataset

 ### Results
 *Experiment 1* - 10 Clusters